-Assisting over 2 thousand WordPress users with content protection in less than 6 months and receiving a 4.4-star rating on WordPress repository, Password Protect WordPress (PPWP) is a must-try plugin.
+Assisting over 2 thousand WordPress users with content protection in less than 6 months and receiving a 4.4-star rating on the WordPress repository, Password Protect WordPress (PPWP) is a must-try plugin.

 This free solution enables you to lock your content with one or multiple passwords by user roles.
 As a result, only logged-in users entering the correct passwords are permitted to open the post.
-To get started using PPWP plugin, you need to:
+To get started using our PPWP plugin, you need to:

 - Click Add New under Plugin in your WordPress admin dashboard

 - Type “password protect wordpress” in the keyword box